 Who will be using the project?

-Have you downloaded all the available resources that are available to you in Paratext?
+Download all the available resources that will be helpful for you in Paratext:

 What additional projects should be created to support the primary project?